We talk about:

 So now I’m thinking, how can a variable be a box.
 And, if it is, how can you move it?
 What would be the properties of that box, right?
 And yeah, and do you do with the box and things like that.
 So will there be some visual aid for the course?
 Will there be a screen, for example, and will I see things and will I be able to interact with those?

 Dan: [00:47:34] Yeah.
-So the, the funny thing is, we’re actually not going to use boxes. so a lot of people were Tod boxes and like universities and stuff for those could do dude have like a classic computer science education or like some courses also do that.
+So the, the funny thing is, we’re actually not going to use boxes.
+So a lot of people were taught boxes and like universities and stuff for those could do dude have like a classic computer science education or like some courses also do that.

-but I’ve made a explicit decision to kind of do it.
-Completely differently.
-And, some people are not happy about it, especially like people with like 15 years of experience. so they are the ones who I messaged and they, Oh, this is a completely wrong way to teach people.
+But I’ve made a explicit decision to kind of do it completely differently.
+And, some people are not happy about it, especially like people with like 15 years of experience.
+So they are the ones who I messaged and they, Oh, this is a completely wrong way to teach people.
 Like whatever.
-I

-I think that if people are, you know, opposed to it, then your drinks and things like that.
-Yeah.
+I think that if people are, you know, opposed to it, then you are doing something right here.

-Dan: [00:48:10] It is controversial, but I. I’m going to see, I think there is some sense in what I’m teaching so.
-Yeah.
-So there is a, in the current kind of provoke concept stage, there’s, like there’s pictures and there’s animations.
+Dan: [00:48:10] It is controversial, but I. I’m going to see, I think there is some sense in what I’m teaching.
+So, Yeah.
+So there is a, in the current kind of proof of concept stage, there’s, like there’s pictures and there’s animations.

 So Maggie Appleton is a co creator of the course, and she’s a, as soon as an illustrator.
-So we meet with her and like, we sketch things out together and she, she makes those Voges animations and illustrations for the chorus. so it is pretty visual in many ways.
+So we meet with her and like, we sketch things out together and she, she makes those gorgeous animations and illustrations for the course , so it is pretty visual in many ways.

 And there’s this translation layer where like it says, here’s the code, do the thing.
-To this, to this life thing, like do whatever the code says, and you’re, you’re, Oh, okay, here’s, here’s what assignment operated.
-Does it like the next day things together.
+To this, to this live thing, like do whatever the code says, and you’re, you’re, Oh, okay, here’s, here’s what assignment operator does.
+So, it likes connect things together.
 I like, here’s what this thing does.
 And so it’s like.

 That’s it.
 That’s going to work out, but I hope so.